"The language of music is worldwide, international. Rhythm and Sur is not dependent on any language"

 Jeff Buckley, an American musician and a die-hard fan expressed: “Nusrat.
 He’s my Elvis, that’s my guy; I listen to him every day.”

-A well-known track by Khan sahib is ‘Allah Hoo’ which is loved by his daughter, Nida.
+A well-known track by Nusrat Fateh Ali Khan is ‘Allah Hoo’ which is loved by his daughter, Nida.
 The song has a religious significance to it.
 Simply saying that it is beautifully written and sung does not do justice to it.
 It is regarded as one of his best works.

 ‘Yeh Jo Halka Halka Suroor Hai’ is also an excellent example of Khan Sahib’s amazing vocals.
 Jeff Buckley even sang the beginning of the song as a tribute to Khan sahib.